eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/2-Use-BufferedReader-BufferedWriter-File-FileReader-FileWriter-FileInputStream-FileOutputStream-ObjectOutputStream-ObjectInputStream-and-PrintWriter.md

 ````java
 Reader r = new BufferedReader(new FileReader("c:\\file.txt"));
 ````
-The BufferedReader creates a byte array internally and fill it by calling the `read()` or `readLine()` methods on the underlying Reader.
+The BufferedReader creates a byte array internally and fills it by calling the `read()` or `readLine()` methods on the underlying Reader.
 You can set the buffer size to use internally, for example to 1024 bytes, like this:
 ````java
 Reader r = new BufferedReader(new FileReader("c:\\file.txt"), 1024);
 ````